 The maximum for single sites is 6 people (including children).
 Double sites allow up to 10 people.

 Full Hookup sites allow one camping unit (for example: RV camper, pop-up, fifth wheel, truck camper, etc.) with one vehicle.
 Tents are not allowed in full hookup sites.

-Water & Electric sites can accommodate one camping unit with no additional tents or one large 6-person tent or two small 3 person tents.
+Water & Electric sites can accommodate one camping unit with no additional tents or one large 6-person tent or two small 3 person tents and one vehicle.

-Standard sites can accommodate one camping unit with no additional tents or one large 6-person tent or two small 3-person tents.
+Standard sites can accommodate one camping unit with no additional tents or one large 6-person tent or two small 3-person tents and one vehicle.

-Tent Only sites can accommodate one large 6-person tent or two small 3-person tents
+Tent-Only sites can accommodate one large 6-person tent or two small 3-person tents and one vehicle